 Donors to the Foundation may select from the following investment options for their funds:

-- Balanced endowment fund – This investment option is available for both permanent and nonpermanent funds.
+- Traditional endowment fund – This investment option is available for both permanent and nonpermanent funds.
 This pooled fund offers a broadly diversified portfolio of publicly traded mutual funds, providing full disclosure and liquidity.
 The focus is on index funds which mirror the market at low cost.
-Further information on the balanced endowment fund’s individual mutual funds and their returns is available.
+Further information on the traditional endowment fund’s individual mutual funds and their returns is available.
 Contact us at 203.753.1315.

-- Money market type vehicle – This investment option is available only for nonpermanent funds.
+- Money market or similar type vehicles – This investment option is available only for nonpermanent funds.
 This pool offers a money market type vehicle for donors who wish to expend their funds within a shorter timeframe, usually fewer than 2-3 years.